mbenzekri/evolution/README.md

 A genetic evolution simulation

 ## the time
-- the time goes by cycle
+- the time goes by cycle units
+- each cyle run add one to time
+- times goes until end of [era](# the era) is reached

+## the era
+- an era start at time 0 (or zero time)
+- an era terminates when no more cells (return to nolife) ...
-- time start at 0 (zero time) to end of simulation (end time) ...
+- an era terminates at maximum when end of simulation reached (time MAX_ERA_TIME)

+## at zero time
+- there is no life (no cells)
+- the bottom of the Cube is randomly seeded by a generation of cells (NCELL_ZERO_TIME)
-- each time cycle (or cycle) is running identical
+- time starts and goes on cycle by cycle ...

-## the world or the Cube (notice the uppercase)
+## the Cube (notice the uppercase)
-- the Cube is the location where simulated life take place
+- the Cube is the world where simulated life take place
 - the Cube is composed of 1000x1000x1000 small cubes or cubes(lowercase)
 - the cube have direction north,south,east,west,top,bottom
 - each cycle the top of the Cube drop light (photons) as energy for life